 Always be sure to research the organization and instructors before signing up for any online writing workshops.
 I welcome updates and corrections!
 Please send me a note through my Contact page.
-Follow my tweets for more writing workshop info.
+Follow my tweets for more writing workshop info and Subscribe to Updates for a weekly post on new finds.

 For a list of things to consider when choosing an online class, please see my guest post on Dear Editor.